Alberta Brianti

 Alberta Brianti (born 5 April 1980) is a former professional tennis player from Italy.
 On 13 June 2011, Brianti achieved her career-high singles ranking of 55.
 On 13 February 2012, she peaked at No. 68 in the doubles rankings.

-She won one singles title on the WTA Tour in her career, at Fes, Morocco in 2011.
+She won one singles title on the WTA Tour defeating Simona Halep in her career, at Fes, Morocco in 2011.

 Biography

 She is coached by Laura Golarsa and Niccola Vercellino.
 Her parents are Attilio and Rita, and her brothers are Andrea (engineer) and Alessandro (student).
-Her favourite surface is hard and she began playing tennis at age 6 when her family introduced her to the sport at a local club.
+She began playing tennis at age 6 when her family introduced her to the sport at a local club.
+Her favourite surface is hard.
 She speaks Italian, English and French.
-Her favourite tournaments are Wimbledon and Stuttgart.
+Her favourite tournaments are Wimbledon and Stuttgart Open.